The EXTraS web site and Public Data Archive are currently offline.

 All results and products were released to the community in a public archive, including a database of all parameters describing variability for all sources, and about 17 million files (light curves, hardness ratios, folded light curves, power spectra, …).
 This is a very rich resource for the study of almost all classes of astrophysical objects, for investigations ranging from the search for rare events to population studies.

 Our team published a series of early results, including the ground-breaking discovery of ~1 s pulsations from the extreme Ultraluminous X-ray Source NGC5907 ULX-1, proving the source to be powered by an accreting neutron star, shining about 500 times above its Eddington limit.
 Such a luminosity, coupled to an extremely high observed spin up rate, challenge current accretion models (see Israel et al., 2017, on the Science web site or on arXiv).

 EXTraS was a collaborative effort of six European partners: Istituto Nazionale di Astrofisica (INAF, Italy, coordinator); Scuola Universitaria Superiore IUSS Pavia (Italy), Consiglio Nazionale delle Ricerche – Istituto di Matematica Applicata e Tecnologie Informatiche “E. Magenes” (CNR-IMATI, Italy); University of Leicester (UK); Max Planck Gesellschaft zur Foerderung der Wissenschaften – Max Planck Institut fuer extraterrestrische Physik (MPG-MPE, Germany); Friedrich-Alexander Universitat Erlangen-Nuremberg – Erlangen Center for Astroparticle Physics (ECAP, Germany).
 EXTraS was funded (2014-2016) by the European Union within the Seventh Framework Programme (FP7-Space).

-For more details, please visit the project web site.
+For more details, please see the project paper.